thescubageek/expensive_math/README.md

 - Wanting to watch an infinite loop cost more than the GDP of Luxembourg?
 - Needing to turn `2 + 2` into a distributed systems architecture challenge?

-**ExpensiveMath is here to solve these problems!**
+### ExpensiveMath is here to solve these problems!

-Why use efficient CPU operations when you can **leverage cutting-edge AI technology** to **disrupt** basic arithmetic?
+Why use efficient CPU operations when you can leverage **cutting-edge AI technology** to **disrupt the status quo of basic arithmetic?
 This isn't just math - it's **AI-powered mathematical intelligence as a service**!
 We're **democratizing computation** by making every addition operation a **scalable, cloud-native, machine learning experience**.

-Get with the times and **100,000x your mathematical operations runtime** with the power of **generative AI**!
+Get with the times and **500,000x your mathematical operations inefficiency** with the power of **generative AI**!
 This is the future of math, bro - we're not just doing calculations, we're **building the next generation of intelligent computational workflows**.

-Perfect for developers who think their math operations aren't nearly expensive, slow, or carbon-intensive enough.
+Perfect for developers who think their math operations aren't nearly **expensive, slow, or carbon-intensive enough**.
 Finally, a way to make your calculator app require an internet connection and a monthly subscription to OpenAI!

 ## Installation